SuperCowPowers/workbench/docs/misc/faq.md

-# SageWorks: FAQ
+# Workbench: FAQ

 !!! tip question "Artifact and Column Naming?"
-    You might have noticed that SageWorks has some unintuitive constraints when naming Artifacts and restrictions on column names.
+    You might have noticed that Workbench has some unintuitive constraints when naming Artifacts and restrictions on column names.
 All of these restrictions come from AWS.
-SageWorks uses Glue, Athena, Feature Store, Models and Endpoints, each of these services have their own constraints, SageWorks simply 'reflects' those contraints.
+Workbench uses Glue, Athena, Feature Store, Models and Endpoints, each of these services have their own constraints, Workbench simply 'reflects' those contraints.

 ## Naming: Underscores, Dashes, and Lower Case